-Are you on the search for the best things to do in Nice, France?
+Are you in search of the best things to do in Nice, France?
 We’ve got you covered!
 Keep reading…

 If youʻre booking your trip to Nice last minute, you may want to book your tours and hotels ASAP to ensure availability!